miso-tired/PetFax/README.md

 1. *Error Page for Submissions*: When user tries to submit a pet fact, an error page displays.

 2. *Submission Restrictions*: No restrictions on what users can submit for pet facts.

+## Fixes for Known Bugs/Flaws
+1.  **Error Page for Submissions**
+*Possible Causes*: This could be due to an unhandled exception in the submission process of a missing module.
+*Fix*:
+- Ensure all required modules are installed
+- Add error handling in the submission route to provide a user-friendly message.

+2. **Submission Restrictions**
+*Fix*:
+- Implement input validation and sanitization.
+- Add checks to ensure the submitted facts meet certain criteria (e.g. length, content type)

 ## Acknowledgements
 Sources for photos used: